Bukhit Rhema is such a bird-brained idea that it’s a kitchcy — and dare we say egg-cellent — side trip to the temples of Prambanan and Borobudur.

 Whose birdbrained scheme was this, anyway?
 The idea came to Daniel Alamsjah in what he describes as a “vision from God.”
 One night after praying, he saw a dove with snow-white wings resting at the top of a hill.
 A voice asked him to build a house of prayer for all nations.

-The end result went a bit fowl (#sorrynotsorry), and locals started called the structure Gereja Ayam, the Chicken Church.
+The end result went a bit fowl (#sorrynotsorry), and locals started calling the structure Gereja Ayam, the Chicken Church.

 “Perhaps because of my Christian faith, people thought I was building a church,” Alamsjah told the Jakarta Globe.
 “I was building a prayer house, not a church, but a place for people who believe in God.”